 Video learning should be active, not passive.

 When possible, lectures in video format can be better for comprehension than students going through material on their own.
 A 2018 study found that interactions like guided questions, action-oriented tasks and social exchange are important parts of active learning when using video.
 Effective guided questions will call attention to key takeaways while still allowing room for creative answers when possible.
 Action-oriented tasks make material more relevant and relatable to real life, which will likely stick with them.
 For example, have students write a mock cover letter or perform a task they would need to do on the job.
+Active learning over passive learning will better engage students.

 Teachers should also make it easy for students to meet with them, and might even want to require it.